 - Amount of claim submitted

 Submit the Sworn Proof of Loss within 60 days of the insurance company requesting it.
 Failure to do so may result in the denial of your claim and no payment for your otherwise covered property loss (!).
 If you have any questions as to what to specifically include, don’t hesitate to ask your insurance company.
 They should be happy to help you fill it out correctly.

 Any contract, including your insurance policy, can make for a sleepy read.
 However, understanding the contracts you sign is critical and can have a huge impact on your financial well-being.
 We hope that you now have a better understanding of what your insurance company requires of you, so you can get the largest benefit out of the premiums you pay.
 Make sure you take the time to get to know your specific policy(ies) too.
-If you have questions about your coverages, call your agent who should be glad to help you.
+If you have questions about your insurance coverage, contact your agent, who should be glad to help you.